 March 31, 2014 is the final day of open enrollment for this year.
 After this deadline, enrollment in a healthcare plan through the state exchange or plan changes is generally prohibited, with only a few exceptions.

-For more information about access to UC San Diego Health System through Covered California, visit our website or call our help hotline, 855-857-0445.
+For more information about access to UC San Diego Health through Covered California, visit our website or call our help hotline, 855-857-0445.